maxspevack/fishwrap/docs/index.md

 ### 3. The Aperture of Time
 We don't just aggregate; we condense.
-In *Anathem*, the intellectuals (Avout) filtered information through time to separate signal from noise.
+In *Anathem*, the intellectuals filtered information through time to separate signal from noise.
 *   **The Feed (0-Year):** The raw noise of the Saecular world.
 We ignore this.
 *   **The Paper (1-Day Aperture):** A 24-hour summary.
 Only what matters *today*.
 *   **The Chronicle (1-Year Aperture):** (Coming Soon) A re-aggregation of the year's best stories.
 If it's not interesting a year later, it was never news.